+DeWolf Hopper made a vast improvement in his makeup in "The Charlatan" hast night, and was received with increased favor.

-WARK, N. J. - SUNDAY CALC SEP 18 438 nat city.
+SWARK, N. J. - SUNDAY CALL

+SEP 18 638

 The Charlatan" is in for a long run at the Knickerbocker.
 De Wolf Hopper has elaborated the part of the Charlatan to its fullest extent, and it is now as funny as anything he ever did.

-Fromate Register, Des Moines, 1 SEP 18 1899 Date.
+From the Register, Des Moines, 1

+Date.